 - December 28, 2020: Federal Appeals Court rules against NY Governor Andrew Cuomo’s restrictions on churches.

 - In February 2021 the US Supreme Court struck down California’s prohibition on church services.
 The Court noted that California’s argument fell flat – people were permitted to enter stores, shopping malls and bus terminals and there was no time limit placed on staying in those venues.
 Yet California banned indoor church activities.

 - In February, a Court in the Netherlands ruled that their country’s curfew was illegal.

 - In February 2021, a Federal judge ruled the Federal (CDC) prohibition on property evictions is unconstitutional.
 The CDC did not have legal authority to regulate housing.
-In fact, the CDC is not even a rule making agency (like say the FCC or FAA).
+In fact, the CDC is not a rule making agency (like say the FCC or FAA).

 - In March 2021 a Federal appeals Court panel agreed with lower court rulings that the CDC’s ban on evictions is unconstitutional.
 This now goes to a full Court review.

 - In March 2021, the Wisconsin Supreme Court ruled the Governor had unconstitutionally extended his emergency orders after a 60-day limit had expired and requires consultation with the Legislature.

 - In April 2021, the US Supreme Court rules against California’s restrictions on home-based religious gatherings.
 There are many religions, such as Bahai, that do most of their gathering in small groups in private homes and not in formal church buildings.

 - In May 2021, a Federal Court rules against the CDC’s moratorium eviction, saying the CDC, under the Public Health Act, lacks jurisdiction to regulate housing and housing contracts.

 - In May 2021, Pennsylvania voters sharply restrict the Governor’s Emergency Powers, after seeing what occurred during the pandemic.
 (In my State, the Governor can declare an emergency for 60 days, and then can has extended it every sixty days, for a year.
 She can and did issue unilateral Orders that could not be touched by our elected representatives.
 This is probably not what anyone had in mind.)